lynloowoo/my_website_v1/content/blogs/Best_memory.md

     wrap: 72
 ---

 This is my best memory.
-Students cheered, exam paper has been thrown through windows, like a grand snow.
+Students cheered for that final and fatal exam and paper has been thrown through windows, like a grand snow.
 That was the last month of my senior high school.
 After that, I left home, family, friends, and my childhood.
 Ever since, never had I shouted out loud, yelled for the passionate and young youth, and I became an silent adult.
-Something has long gone, with the flying snow of that night, disappearing at that dark night.
+Something has long gone, with the flying snow, disappearing at that dark night.
+(We cleaned up the whole mess eventually, which is always a tradition.)